Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Methods

-\paragraph{Mitigation and preprocessing.} The released dataset~\cite{sqd_repository} incorporated the experimental mitigation stack of Ref.~\cite{sqd}, including twirled readout error mitigation (ROEM)~\cite{roem} and dynamical decoupling (DD)~\cite{dd}, as well as a reset-mitigation.
+\paragraph{Mitigation and preprocessing.} The released dataset~\cite{sqd_repository} incorporated the experimental mitigation stack of Ref.~\cite{sqd}, including twirled readout error mitigation (ROEM)~\cite{roem} and dynamical decoupling (DD)~\cite{dd}, as well as reset-mitigation.
 The postselected outcomes were used to form the empirical sample distribution that served as the common input to SQD and CSQD.

 \paragraph{SQD and CSQD settings.} Unless otherwise stated, we used the same SQD/CSQD hyperparameters as in the $\mathrm{N_2}$ benchmark.
 For both SQD and CSQD, we used $B=10$ independent batches per iteration and swept $d_{\max}\in\{1000,1500,2000\}$.
 To keep the effective variational dimension budget comparable throughout the recovery iterations, we set $S_{\mathrm{full}}=S_{\mathrm{spin}}=d_{\max}$ and capped each spin-sector pool at $d_{\max}$ unique single-spin strings.
-CSQD additionally swept the clustering model (weighted BMM~\cite{bmm} or $k$-modes~\cite{kmodes,kmodes_library}) and the number of clusters $K\in\{2,3,4,5\}$.
-Because the released $\mathrm{[2Fe\!-\!2S]}$ sample set was sufficiently large that the postselected pools already saturated $d_{\max}$ at $t=1$, we ran both SQD and CSQD for at most $T=10$ self-consistent iterations.
+CSQD swept the clustering model (weighted $k$-modes~\cite{kmodes,kmodes_library} and BMM~\cite{bmm}) and the number of clusters $K\in\{2,3,4,5\}$.
+We also performed $K = 1$ single-cluster control runs for all tested $d_{\max}$ values.
+Because the released $\mathrm{[2Fe\!-\!2S]}$ sample set was sufficiently large that the postselected pools already saturated $d_{\max}$ at $t=1$, we ran both SQD and CSQD for $T=10$ self-consistent iterations.

+For the representative extended $\mathrm{[2Fe\!-\!2S]}$ follow-up, we selected $d_{\max} = 2000$ and BMM with $K = 5$, and continued both SQD and CSQD for $T = 25$ self-consistent iterations under the same batching and truncation settings as in the main benchmark sweep.

 All classical post-processing for this benchmark was performed as single-node jobs using 64 CPU cores on an AMD EPYC 9755 system with 1~TB RAM.